christianlavoie/haskell-meetup/README.md

 ## TODO

-1. validator.w3.org still complains about a few obsolete tags
 1. Should probably remove the dependency on img.shields.io
 1. The funky tags still sometimes overlap the avatar images at some specific sizes
 1. Figure out why the tweets widget sometimes just doesn't load (so far, on Chris' Win7 desktop, Firefox 41.0.1 -- could be an HSTS issue)